NGMunia/Network-Topology-Media-company-/README.md

 DMVPN phase 2 with IPsec is used to secure communications between the HQ and the Branch spokes.
 EIGRP is the protocol of choice for routing through the mGRE tunnel.

+IPv6 is used as the transport network, while IPv4 is used as the overlay.

 ```bash
 DMVPN_HUB_ROUTER#sh crypto isakmp sa
 IPv4 Crypto ISAKMP SA